kckenneth/GPFS_setup/mumbler.md

 # Mumbler

 Since we will be using python, we need to install the program and its dependencies in every node.
 I installed dependencies as necessary.
 These commands were executed in every node.
+I also installed python2.7 in case.
 ```
+# apt update
+# apt upgrade
-# apt install python3
+# apt install python2.7 python-pip
-# apt install python3-pip
+# apt install python3 python3-pip
 ```

 # Download Bigram and Preprocess on the fly